tfoote/design/contribute-top-menu.md

 ####1. **Save Templates**

-In your local copy of the repository, navigate to design/topics/lessons/ and find the appropriate templates for your new material.
+In your local copy of the repository, navigate to design/templates/ and find the appropriate templates for your new material.

 <img src="{{ site.baseurl }}/img/coursetemplate.png"/>

-Open the template file for the type of content you wish to upload and **_IMMEDIATELY SAVE AS_**, choosing a clear name that describes the content in the file.
+Open the template file for the type of content you wish to upload and **_IMMEDIATELY SAVE AS_**, choosing a clear name that describes the content in the file (usualy the title you will use).
 Make sure that the name isn't already used elsewhere (including in another category).
 If you wish to use more than one word, represent spaces with a dash: **this-is-an-example.md**

 ####2. **Fill in Header**